 Since I didn’t have access to affordable vanilla beans, I used the vanilla extract I had in my cupboards.
 Not the same at all, but hey… that’s what Poor Girl does.
-One makes due with what one has and makes it fabulous.
+One makes do with what one has and makes it fabulous.
 Back at the ice cream parlor, since I had a bit of a citrus theme weaving through different parts of the menu, I decided to add a bit of grated minneola zest to my ice cream.
-It gave the ice cream a nice dash flavor, texture and color.
-If you don’t have access to minneolas, don’t fret – Meyer lemon, mandarin or key lime zest would be great substitutes if you can’t find minneolas.
+It gave the ice cream a nice dash flavor, texture, and color.
+If you don’t have access to minneolas, don’t fret – Meyer lemon, mandarin, or key lime zest would be great substitutes if you can’t find minneolas.

 In terms of cost, some of you might be thinking four bucks is not exactly a “deal”, especially compared to some of my other desserts.
 But sometimes I want ice cream and I don’t have the $3-4 to buy a pint at the store.
-In the meantime, things like milk, eggs and sugar are probably going to be in my kitchen anyway, so if I do have them, I can just make the ice cream.
+In the meantime, things like milk, eggs, and sugar are probably going to be in my kitchen anyway, so if I do have them, I can just make the ice cream.

 Who knew all it took was just a bit of patience and minimal upper body workout to enjoy some fantastic homemade ice cream?